avaje-metrics-deprecated/metrics-api/README.md

 In this file you can put some key=value pairs that can be used to modify the metrics names - typically trimming the package name part and adding some prefixs like `web.api`, `web.sockets`, `dataaccess`, `integration`.

-The reason for doing this is so that it is easier to rollup/group related metrics.
+The primary reason for doing this is so that it is easier to rollup/group related metrics and much of the package name is redundant.

 ```properties
 org.example.myapp.endpoint=web.api